This article is sponsored by the Government of Chhattisgarh.

 Chhattisgarh, as we know it now, began on November 1, 2000.
 The dagger-shaped state was created from ten Chhattisgarhi and six Gondi speaking districts of the former Madhya Pradesh.

 It currently has 27 districts with Raipur as its capital and a population of 2.55 crore.
-It shares borders with a whopping six states – Madhya Pradesh, Uttar Pradesh, Jharkhand, Odisha, Telangana and Maharashtra.
+It shares borders with a whopping seven states – Madhya Pradesh, Uttar Pradesh, Jharkhand, Odisha, Telangana, Andhra Pradesh and Maharashtra.
 Chhattisgarh has three of India’s 100 planned ‘Smart Cities’ – Atal Nagar, Raipur and Bilaspur.

 The state is also very well connected through railroads and airports.
 Raipur’s Swami Vivekananda Airport has been ranked first in consumer satisfaction, among the 51 airports polled.
 There are daily flights to all major cities in the country, and the infrastructure is being ably used as a catalyst for change.